See last event's projects Awesome Projects

 Burien Press Urban Garden

-Champion: Matthew Wendland
+Matthew Wendland

 We want to fill downtown Burien with unique and interesting spaces for building community.
 We’ve been working for years to clean up the alley behind Burien Press and turn it in to a space to host art and community events.
 Now we want to convert a previously wasted space behind our coffee shop into a beautiful and welcoming space that bumps up against the alley.